Jason2Brownlee/DataScienceDiagnosticChecklist/README.md

 * Perhaps a weighting can be applied to samples and a sample-weighting aware learning algorithm can be used?
 * Perhaps you can augment the test set with artificial/updated/contrived examples (danger)?

-**Warning**: Purists will hate this, for good reason.
-There is a slippery slope of removing all the hard-to-predict examples or too many examples.
+**Warning**: There is a slippery slope of removing all the hard-to-predict examples or too many examples.
 You're intentionally biasing the data and manipulating the results.
-Your decisions need to be defensible.
+Your decisions need to be objectively defensible in front of your harshest critic.

-### 5. Get a New Test Set
+### 5. Get a New Test Set (_do this_)

-Perhaps the test set is too small (high variance of results) or the data/performance distributions are different or one of many reasons above.
+Perhaps the test set is too small, or the data/performance distributions are significantly different, or some other key failing.

-* Discard the test set, gather a new test set and develop a new unbiased estimate of the model's generalized performance.
+* Discard the test set, gather a new test set (using best practices) and develop a new unbiased estimate of the model's generalized performance.

+Consider using some distribution and/or performance checks to have prior confidence in the test set before adopting it.

+### 6. Reconstitute the Test Set

-Sometimes this is not possible, in which case:
+Sometimes acquiring a new test set  is not possible, in which case:

 * Combine train and test set into the whole dataset again and develop a new split using best practices above
 	* Ideally use a sensitivity analysis to ensure to choose an optimal split/avoid the same problem.

+Although risky, this is common because of real world constraints on time, data, domain experts, etc.

-**Warning**: Purists will hate this too, for good reason.
-There is a risk of an optimistic bias with this approach as you already know something about what does/doesn't work on examples in the original test set.
+**Warning**: There is a risk of an optimistic bias with this approach as you already know something about what does/doesn't work on examples in the original test set.